If your child would like to join…

 Occasionally we organise additional trips, events and camps which run outside these times.

 How much does it cost?

-Subscription fees are currently £25 per child per school term, payable at the beginning of term.
+Subscription fees are currently £35 per child per school term, payable at the beginning of each term.
 In addition to the subscription fee we may organise events, trips and camps which incur additional fees.
-We always keep costs to an absolute minimum.
 All our leaders and helpers are unpaid volunteers.

 Is there a waiting list?

 Due to a shortage of volunteers there are currently many young people in our area waiting to join Beavers and Cubs.
 It is very difficult to offer guidance on the length of wait as it varies greatly.
 If your child is offered a Beavers or Cubs place at another Group we would urge you accept it rather than your child miss out on this valuable experience.

 We would ideally love to establish a second Beaver Colony and Cub Pack but due to a lack of volunteers (and strict limits on the ratio of children to Leaders) we are currently unable to do so.
 If you would be interested in volunteering to become a Leader please get in touch.